-- a. first, you have to install the iSCSI Initiator package.
-You must be logged in as an administrator to install the Microsoft iSCSI Software Initiator package, - b. next, launch the iSCSI Initiator software, - c. if you have set passwords on iSCSI and Target Access, click on "Secret" within the "General" tab, enter your passwords, and after entering each click "OK" button (your passwordis called a "Target secret"), - d. click the "Add" button on the "Discovery" tab, then enter your Open-E iSCSI-R3 IP address, - e. next click the "Advanced..." button and check "CHAP logon information," next put in the User name and the Target secret and then two times click the "OK" button, - f. on the "Targets" tab you will see name of available iSCSI targets, e.g. "ign.2006.10:dss.target0", - g. click "Log On" button, and if you have entered a password, you need to repeat the steps outlined in point "e," then press the "OK" button.
-The status for the chosen target will now change to "Connected," - next choose Settings → control panel → administrative tools → computer management → disk management, - i. now all available iSCSI target drives will be displayed.
-In order to use them you have to format them and mount them in the system under a new disk letter. - note Microsoft iSCSI Initiator ver.
-2.02 does not support dynamic disks.
+- a.
+First, you have to install the iSCSI Initiator package.
+You must be logged in as administrator to install the Microsoft iSCSI Software Initiator package, - b.
+Next, launch iSCSI Initiator software, - c.
+If you set passwords on iSCSI and Target Access, on branch "General", click on "Secret", enter your passwords, and after entering each click "O.K." button (your passwords is "Target secret"), - d.
+In branch: "Discovery" click button "Add", then enter your Open-E iSCSI IP address, - e.
+Next click "Advanced..." button, and mark "CHAP logon information", next give User name and Target secret and then click "O.K." button, - f.
+In the branch "Targets" you will see name of available iSCSI targets e.g. "iqn.2006.10:iscsi.target0", - g.
+Click "Log On" button, and if you entered password, you have to do the same as in point "e", then press "O.K." button, then the chosen target status will change for "Connected" - h.
+Next choose settings → control panel → administrative tools → computer management → disk management, - i.
+Now all available iSCSI TARGET drives will be displayed.
+In order to use them you have to format them and mount to the system as a next disk letter. - note Microsoft iSCSI Initiator ver.
+2.02 does not support dynamic disk.
 Target password must consist of minimum 12 and maximum 16 alphanumeric characters.
-Please read the manual and release notes for the Microsoft iSCSI Initiator for more details, which you can also find on the Microsoft website.. - note Please do not ignore the time settings on the Open-E DSS iSCSI target and the client stations.
-Those settings must be identical.
-Time can be synchronized using the "Set time function in the Web interface menu Setup."
+Please read Manual and Release Notes of Microsoft iSCSI Initiator for more details, which you can also find on Microsoft website. - note Please do not ignore time settings on Open-E iSCSI and client station.
+Those settings must be the same.
+Time can be synchronized in the menu Web Interface "setup" → "server" in Function "Clock settings"